BurgerAndreas/gad-ff/readme.md

 - `Scripts/test.ipynb`: Wrapper notebook for model testing using the holdout test reactions in Transition-1x dataset.
 - `Scripts/noise.ipynb`: Wrapper notebook for initial guess geometry generation and subsequent noising of Sella benchmark reactions.
 - `Scripts/opt/nn_sella_quacc.py`: Wrapper script for NewtonNet-based optimizations.

+## FAQ

+- Composition split vs. Conformation split.
+The T1x dataset for training is split in two different ways.
+    - Molecular compositions: Harder.
+Tests generalization to unseen configurations.
+Reactant, product, and transition state geometries are all in the same set.
+    - Molecular conformations: Easier.
+Tests generalization to unseen parts of the potential energy surface.
+Reactant and transition state might be train, and product might be test.